Vampires-RFP2209/ProductOverview/README.md

 ### Product Styles

-Returns all the styles available for a given product
+Returns all the styles available for a given product.

 `GET /products/:product_id/styles`